How Much Does a Trek in Nepal Cost?

 Unexpected Expenses and Continuous Planning

-Other than the most common trekking costs, there are a few unexpected or hidden costs that you need to plan.
+Beyond the most common trekking costs, there are a few unexpected or hidden costs you need to plan for.
 One of them is the cost of guides and porters.
 You can hire them from any trekking company in Nepal, and you will pay their day-to-day wages.
-However, to thank them for their services you can also pay them an extra tip, which is entirely up to you.
+However, to thank them for their services, you can also pay them an extra tip, which is entirely up to you.

-Rewarding their services with extra tips is a sign of thanks and will boost their economic condition slightly.
+Rewarding their services with extra tips is a way to show appreciation and will slightly boost their economic condition.
 Hence, it is essential to plan your trekking budget continuously, even before or during your trek.

 Budgeting Tips and Strategies

-Budgeting does not restrict your ability to have fun; it is a way of having complete fun during your trek without going overboard with the expenses.
-If you budget your trek accordingly, you will save many unnecessary costs and enjoy your trek even more.
+Budgeting does not restrict your ability to have fun; it is a way to enjoy your trek fully without going overboard with expenses.
+If you budget your trek accordingly, you will save on unnecessary costs and enjoy it even more.

 Here are a few ways of budgeting your trek